ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 Rescheduling Bundles on a Dead Node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If nodes that contain some bundles of a placement group die, all the bundles will be rescheduled on different nodes by
+If nodes that contain some bundles of a placement group die, all the bundles are rescheduled on different nodes by
 GCS (i.e., we try reserving resources again).
 This means that the initial creation of placement group is "atomic",
 but once it is created, there could be partial placement groups.
-Rescheduling bundles will have the higher scheduling priority than other placement group scheduling.
+Rescheduling bundles have higher scheduling priority than other placement group scheduling.

 Provide Resources for Partially Lost Bundles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If there are not enough resources to schedule the partially lost bundles, the placement group waits assuming Ray autoscaler will start a new node to satisfy the resource requirements.
+If there are not enough resources to schedule the partially lost bundles, the placement group waits, assuming Ray Autoscaler will start a new node to satisfy the resource requirements.
-If the additinoal resources cannot be provided (e.g., you don't use the autoscaler or the autoscaler hits the resource limit), the placement group remains the partially created state indefinitely.
+If the additinoal resources cannot be provided (e.g., you don't use the Autoscaler or the Autoscaler hits the resource limit), the placement group remains in the partially created state indefinitely.

 Fault Tolerance of Actors and Tasks that Use the Bundle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Actors/tasks that use the bundle (reserved resources) will be rescheduled based on their :ref:`fault tolerant policy <fault-tolerance>` once the
+Actors and tasks that use the bundle (reserved resources) are rescheduled based on their :ref:`fault tolerant policy <fault-tolerance>` once the
 bundle is recovered.

 API Reference